Jubilee 2000

 Jubilee 2000 was an international coalition movement in over 40 countries that called for cancellation of third world debt by the year 2000.
 This movement coincided with the Great Jubilee, the celebration of the year 2000 in the Catholic Church.
-The campaign has been generally hailed as very successful.
+The campaign has been generally hailed as successful.
 As planned, the Jubilee 2000 Coalition dissolved at the end of the millennium year but left a legacy of organisations around the world.

 Concept

 The concept derived from the biblical idea of the year of Jubilee, the 50th year.
 In the Jubilee Year as quoted in Leviticus, those enslaved because of debts are freed, lands lost because of debt are returned, and community torn by inequality is restored.
 It aimed to wipe out $90 billion of debt owed by the world's poorest nations, reducing the total to about $37 billion.

-The idea was first articulated by Martin Dent, a retired lecturer in politics at the University of Keele, who with his friend, retired diplomat William Peters, linked the biblical Jubilee to a modern debt relief programme and founded the Jubilee 2000 campaign in the early 1990s.
+The idea was first articulated by the activist Paul Vallely in his 1990 book Bad Samaritans – First World Ethics and Third World Debt, and taken up by Martin Dent, a retired lecturer in politics at the University of Keele, who with his friend, retired diplomat William Peters, linked the biblical Jubilee to a modern debt relief programme and founded the Jubilee 2000 campaign in the early 1990s.